guardian/goo/README.md

 A new version of `frontend-goo-tool` can be published to the [Guardian Github](https://github.com/guardian/guardian.github.com) artifact repository.

-This is the process to publish a new version:
+This is the process to publish a new version.
+Note that a version number is not incremented during publishing, due to snapshots.
+See [Version Numbering](#Version-Numbering):

-0. Set the version number in [build.scala](project/build.scala) to the next stable version.
-(See [Version Numbering](#Version-Numbering)).
-0. Merge changes.
 0. From goo.d directory, `./sbt "project frontend-goo-tool" publish`

     [This will publish artifacts to ~/guardian.github.com, which is expected to be the local location of the Guardian artifact repository.]
 0. In ~/guardian.github.com: `add` published artifacts to git repo.
 0. From guardian.github.com directory, `./update-directory-index.sh`
 0. In ~/guardian.github.com: `commit` and `push` published artifacts to git repo.
-0. Back in goo.d, set the version number in [build.scala](project/build.scala) to the next snapshot version.
-(See [Version Numbering](#Version-Numbering)).
-0. Merge change.
+0. Merge change into platform repo.

 Version Numbering
 -----------------